 David and Marianne McLeod purchased the farm in 2003.
 Marianne had boarded her horse Ali, a half-arabian and quarter horse beginning in 1979.
 Ali was her first horse that she brought to the farm from California.
 He lived to be 33 years old and is buried at Pinchona.
 Marianne and Ali were a team and spent many hours riding on the farm.
 Some of her favorite memories are of Colonel riding next to her on Tiger.
 Colonel wore his binoculars and would point out the variety of birds they encountered along the way.

 Pinchona is Marianne's spiritual place and when Sue, Colonel's wife, announced that she was selling the farm Marianne and David purchased it.
 David Jr. and Jim McCusker, Marianne's brother live on the farm as well.
 This team is dedicated to providing the horse and rider with a safe, secure, and professionally managed barn.
-Pinchona welcomes all disciplines of horse riding lessons and has the same philosophy as Colonel, "Welcome to Pinchona".
+Pinchona welcomes all disciplines of horse riding and has the same philosophy as Colonel, "Welcome to Pinchona".

 All boarders have access to all the amenities at Pinchona.
-A mirrored dressage arena, hitchcock, round pen, riding trails, tack room, refrigerator, private bathroom and large outside deck by the 5 acre pond.
+A mirrored dressage arena, small arena, round pen, riding trails, tack room, refrigerator, private bathroom and large outside deck by the 4acre pond.

 Veterinarians and Farriers.
-Each boarder has the option of selecting their own veterinarian and farrier.
-The farm uses Dr. Susy Lange, DMV, Dr. Dee Jones DMV and Billy Lewis respectively.
+Each boarder has the option of selecting their own veterinarian and farriers The farm uses Dr. Sean Custard and Colin Claybrook and Nick Drivas respectively.